Cypher-Laboratory/.github/profile/README.md

 🔐 Welcome to Cypher Lab!
 We are dedicated to enhancing privacy in the WEB3 ecosystem through cutting-edge privacy solutions.
 Our mission is to shape a future where privacy is an integral part of the digital experience.

 ## 🌟 What We're About
 At Cypher Lab, we're on a mission to redefine privacy in the blockchain realm.
 Our flagship innovation, "Alice's Ring," leverages cryptographic techniques to enhance privacy and anonymity.
-With ring signatures, we offer a more efficient, scalable, and flexible alternative to zero-knowledge proofs (ZK proofs).
+With ring signatures, we offer an efficient, scalable, and flexible way to generate proofs.
 We believe in upholding the principles of user privacy, data confidentiality, and blockchain security.

 ## 🤝 Contribution Guidelines
 We welcome the community to join us on our privacy-focused journey.
 Your contributions and insights can make a significant impact.
 Here's how you can get involved: